-For 2013, you may elect to reimburse employees for substantiated business mileage at 56.5¢ for all business miles driven.
+For 2015, you may elect to reimburse employees for substantiated business mileage at 57.5¢ for all business miles driven.
 This rate is used to calculate the tax deduction for business travel as an alternative to deducting actual costs of maintaining an automobile.
 The rate also is used by many companies to reimburse workers who use their own cars on company business.
-The 2014 mileage rate will be 56 cents.
+The 2016 IRS mileage rate will be 54¢ per mile.